 Mentoring is a relationship where a more experienced person helps a less experienced person achieve their goals.
 Driver mentors provide very practical support by helping a young person achieve their goal of 120 hours of mandatory driving practice before going for their driving test.

-As well as reducing the likelihood of crash involvement for young drivers, the program provides an opportunity to link a generous community member to others in need of support and time.
+As well as this, the program provides an opportunity to link a generous community member to young people in need of assistance.

 “I have really enjoyed my role as a driver mentor and the spin offs that come from that in terms of assisting a mentee with learning about life issues.”
 TAC L2P Volunteer

 The TAC L2P Program doesn’t just benefit learner drivers.
 In joining the TAC L2P Program, volunteer mentors work with and are responsible to CHIRP Community Health who will work with you and provide opportunities to directly help a young learner driver and make connections with the local community.

 We have a full training program to ensure you’re well prepared to mentor a learner driver and understand your role as a supervising driver.
 Learners participating in the program also have access to free driving lessons with a professional instructor to build their skills before getting on the road with a volunteer mentor.

 Volunteer mentors need to meet the following criteria to be considered for the TAC L2P program:

 - Hold a current full Australian driver’s licence